Project Management Program Management Portfolio Management

 The main objective of program management is to meet program requirements by managing the projects as a group.
 Organizations which are experienced in program management are more successful and efficient and than others.

 Program management focuses on managing interrelated or interdependent projects.
 Managing projects by optimizing resource usage increase productivity within the organization.

-What are the Benefits of Program Management ?
+Below are a few benefits of Program Management

 - Decreases conflicts among projects.